sammyfort/msmpusher-laravel/README.md

   /** you can also call the 'notify'.
  * This approach will send the message to the authenticated user in your application.
- * so you don't need to pass a recipient.
+ * So you don't need to pass a recipient.
+This must only be called on App\Models\User model.
  * NOTE: your Table must contain a 'phone' column.
 If doesn't, you may set a 'setPhoneColumnForSMS()'
- * method in your model to return the custom column where you store phone numbers. eg.@after
+ * method in your User::class model to return the custom column where you store phone numbers. eg.@after
  *
  * public function setPhoneColumnForSMS(){
      return auth()->user()->some_phone_column;